 I often praise a good day Diary, and yes I still do.
 Just having a physical item to work off can somehow keep your feet on the ground and encourage focus.
 If you have a few online projects that put pressure on your time, I can see just two options to ensure you stay moving forward in a positive and productive way.

-- Sit down and have a good think.
+- Take time to sit down and have a good think.
 If you have lost interest in one or two of them then perhaps it may be an idea to close them down or cut them loose.
 Any time of year is a good time for a spring clean.

 - If you want to tackle them all without neglecting one.
 Then you need to allow time for each one in your diary each day.
 You may even find a way to incorporate one into another, for example, perhaps one project would be suitable for pinning on your Pinterest board or as a post to a Facebook group.
 Share the love so to speak.